arpitmadaan/istio/Readme.md

 ```
 #### Now we can see the traffic distribution on Kiali Dashboard
 ![Traffic distribution of 60-20-20](images/kiali-60-20-20.png)
-16. Next we would like to introduce some errors, to check if the error handling mechanisms are working as expected.
+16. Next we would introduce some errors, to check if the error handling mechanisms are working as expected.
 This is a testing approach known as fault injection.
 We can inject errors in our virtual service which could be error or delay.
 In this example we will add a delay of 5 seconds in details service to 70% of requests:
 ```console
 kubectl apply -f bookinfo/fault-injection-details.yaml -n bookinfo
 ```